FlowFuse/website/src/blog/2024/01/capture-data-edge-with-node-red-flowfuse.md

 ### Install the FlowFuse agent through Docker

-If your edge device is capable of running containers, it’s the fastest way to run the FlowFuse agent.
-Assuming you’ve already got Docker installed, we there’s just two steps to follow: first move the device YAML file downloaded from FlowFuse to the edge device and save it in `/opt/flowfuse/device.yml`.
+If your device supports it, the fastest way to run the FlowFuse agent is with containers.
+Assuming you’ve already got Docker installed, there are two steps to follow: first, move the device YAML file downloaded from FlowFuse to the edge device and save it in `/opt/flowfuse/device.yml`.
 Start the agent by running:

-Note that for production cases, make sure the container is restarted on reboot.
+Note that for production cases, ensure the container is restarted on reboot.
 Docker can do this for you, [please follow their guide](https://docs.docker.com/config/containers/start-containers-automatically/).

 ### Install the FlowFuse agent with npm